 Another option is to move your storage space around frequently—reorganizing, swapping items in and out, etc. These moths dislike movement and light, so do your best to keep your storage unit from becoming a dark, moist environment.
 Visiting your storage unit often will give you the opportunity to open up your storage unit to allow for ventilation.

 Are you a prospective mover or new resident looking for affordable storage units in New Jersey or Pennsylvania?
 Look no further.
-Introducing 4Storage4You, four brand new storage facilities serving the greater New Jersey and Pennsylvania area.
+4Storage4You has four self storage facilities serving the greater New Jersey and Pennsylvania area.
 Choose from a variety of storage amenities, including convenient drive-up storage units, parking spaces for personal vehicles and more!
-Additionally, for your security, all storage units are housed within a fenced and gated perimeter, with 24 hour security camera monitoring and secure keypad access.
+Additionally, for your security, all storage units are housed within a fenced and gated perimeter, with 24-hour security camera monitoring and secure keypad access.
 Feel secure storing your personal items at 4Storage4You this year.
 Call or email any of our storage facilities today, or stop by in person and chat with the team of storage experts at 4Storage4You!

 Bristol, PA · Montgomeryville, PA · Philadelphia, PA · Ocean Township, NJ